sellipyrtqa/pyRTQA/README.md

 ### If you're using the `.exe`:
 Just follow this link https://drive.google.com/drive/folders/1n-JEvBPtIEMTov594SJsx_6MZdOk3I38?usp=drive_link and double-click the `pyRTQA_UI.exe` file — no installation needed!

+## Contributing
+Contributions are always welcome!
+If you find a bug, have a feature request, or want to improve something, feel free to open an issue or submit a pull request.

 ## 📘 QA Instructions

 ### **FFF Analysis - AERB:**